MarvinMichel/expense-tracker/README.md

 4. Run `yarn install` to install the necessary dependencies.
 5. Open the development-server by running `yarn dev-server`.
 6. Browse to 'localhost:8080' inside your favortie browser.
-> ⚠️ Access to the firebase database is handled by Dotenv.
-Create your own database and fill in the config variable inside the firebase file to connect.